 12. You’ll try drawing, or knitting, or baking, or making wreaths.

-You’ll make your second-grade grandchild look at a picture you drew that he can do better in half the time.
+You’ll make your second-grade grandchild look at a picture you drew that he can do better in half the time on a computer program.
 He’ll be forbearing with your efforts, and will try not to be too judgemental.